axlan/gdx_tactics/DEV_JOURNAL.md

+# 11/20 Working on idea of campaign

+I spent some time trying to figure out what a simple campaign mode would look like.
+I built a map using the same sprites as the actual battle that seems like a good starting point.

+I think I'll make a tutorial campaign and another simple one as the baseline for the alpha.

+# 11/20 Refactored GameStateManager

+I refactored the GameStateManager and GameMenuBar to be generic to the specific game data.
+Totally unnecessary, but I felt that too much of the generic logic was getting added to the game specific package for convenience.

 # 11/19 Added Settings to Battle View

 Added a method for setting a static callback in the menubar.
 Aside from fixing a resizing issue, mostly just worked.